Too Low for Zero: Background

-Production

-The album was produced by Chris Thomas and recorded at AIR Studios in Montserrat (the same studio for Jump Up!) and Sunset Sound Recorders in Hollywood.

-For the first time since A Single Man, John played synthesizers in addition to piano, since James Newton Howard left the band.
+John played synthesizers on the album in addition to piano (his first since A Single Man), as James Newton Howard left the band.
 John felt that synths allowed him to write better fast rock songs, having not been entirely happy with such compositions performed on piano.

 The album was written and recorded in approximately two weeks, with overdubs completed in a week.
+It was produced by Chris Thomas and recorded at AIR Studios in Montserrat (the same studio for Jump Up!) and Sunset Sound Recorders in Hollywood.

 Releases

 The original LP issue of the album featured a die-cut cover with a special inner sleeve.
 The four shapes shown on the cover were cut out, with the colours (shown as ink smears on the inner sleeve) showing through the holes.
 The 2010 Japanese SHM CD release of the album is the only CD version to replicate the packaging of the original LP with the die-cut design.

 All B-sides released on US singles from this time originate from his 1978 album A Single Man and the 21 at 33 sessions from 1980.
 They were also previously released on European singles.
 In the US, Too Low for Zero was certified gold in January 1984 and platinum in October 1995 by the RIAA.